Chicago American

-Chicago Herald-Examiner headline; in reality, the death toll was in excess of 695, not 1,000.
+Chicago Herald-Examiner headline after the deadly Tri-State tornado in 1925 – in reality, the death toll was in excess of 695, not 1,000.

 The Chicago American was an American newspaper published in Chicago under various names from 1900 until its dissolution in 1975.
 Its afternoon publication was known as the Chicago American, while its evening publication was known as the Chicago Evening American.

 History

 The paper's first edition came out on July 4, 1900, as Hearst's Chicago American.
 It became the Morning American in 1902 with the appearance of an afternoon edition.
 The morning and Sunday papers were renamed as the Examiner in 1904.
 James Keeley bought the Chicago Record-Herald and Chicago Inter-Ocean in 1914, merging them into a single newspaper known as the Herald.
 William Randolph Hearst purchased the paper from Keeley in 1918.

 Circulation figures for Chicago newspapers appearing in Editor & Publisher in 1919.
 The Americans circulation of 330,216 placed it third in the city, behind the Chicago Tribune (424,026) and Chicago Daily News (386,498), and ahead of the Chicago Herald-Examiner (289,094).

 Distribution of the Herald Examiner after 1918 was controlled by gangsters.
 Dion O'Banion, Vincent Drucci, Hymie Weiss and Bugs Moran first sold the Tribune.
 They were then recruited by Moses Annenberg, who offered more money to sell the Examiner, later the Herald-Examiner.
 This "selling" consisted of pressuring stores and news dealers.
 In 1939, Annenberg was sentenced to three years in prison for fraud and died in prison.

 The newspaper joined the Associated Press on October 31, 1932.

 Under pressure from his lenders, Hearst consolidated the American and the Herald-Examiner in 1939.
 It continued as the Chicago Herald-American until 1953 when it became the Chicago American.
 The American was bought by the Chicago Tribune in 1956, and was renamed as Chicago's American in 1959.

 As with many other afternoon daily newspapers the paper suffered in postwar years from declining circulation figures caused in part by television news and in part by population shifts from city to suburbs.
 The paper continued as an afternoon broadsheet until 1969 when the Tribune converted the paper to the tabloid-format Chicago Today.
 Measures to bolster the paper were unsuccessful, and Chicago Today published its final issue on September 13, 1974.
 The Chicago Tribune inherited many of the Today's writers and staff and became a 24-hour operation.

 The American was the product of the merger or acquisition of 14 predecessor newspapers and inherited the tradition and the files of all of them.